 Sunscreen and bug spray.
 A staple of Africa travel.

-Porters are available for hire at the National Park entrance for $15 per day (May 2014 prices).
+Porters are available for hire at the National Park entrance for $20 per day (pricing subject to change).
 Porters can help carry your bag, as well as assist you up through the hills and difficult patches of the forest and jungle climb.